iizukanao/picam/CROSS_COMPILING.md

-# picam Compilation Guide
+# picam cross-compiling guide

-This document describes how to build picam.
-The whole process takes about 2-3 hours with a standard Linux box.
+This file explains how to build picam on low-performance models such as Raspberry Pi 1 or Zero.
+The whole process takes about 2-3 hours on a standard Linux box.

-## Binary releases are also available

-For those who don't want to build picam themselves, the standalone binary is available at https://github.com/iizukanao/picam/releases/latest

-To build picam yourself, continue reading.
+## For Raspberry Pi 2 or 3 users

+If you have Raspberry Pi 2 or 3, you can build picam without additional machine.
+Please refer to [BUILDING.md](BUILDING.md) which is much easier than cross compiling.

 ## Prerequisites